yamazhen/scaffold.nvim/README.md

 })
 ```

-You can create your own templates by specifying the `template_dir` configuration above.
-Below is the format to create a template
+You can create templates for any file type by adding a file named <extension>.template (e.g., py.template, tsx.template) to your templates directory.
+The plugin will automatically use the appropriate template when you create a new file with that extension.

 ```template
 import React from 'react'